anoma/nspec/docs/arch/node/engines/local_key_value_storage.juvix.md

 # Local Key-Value Storage Engine

+The Local Key-Value Storage Engine handles persistent storage and retrieval of data in a key-value format on the local machine.

 ## Purpose

-The Local Key-Value Storage Engine provides the local storage and retrieval of data in a key-value format.
+The Local Key-Value Storage Engine provides local storage and retrieval of data in a key-value format.
+It supports storing, retrieving and deleting key-value pairs while notifying interested parties of changes.

 ## Components